Operator learning meets inverse problems: A probabilistic perspective: Learning prior distributions and regularizers

 \section{Learning prior distributions and regularizers}

 Learning prior information or regularization terms directly from data has become a powerful alternative to hand-crafted regularization in solving inverse problems~\cite{lunz2018adversarial,afkham2021learning,haltmeier2023regularization,chirinos2024learning,mukherjee2024data,tan2024unsupervised,zhang2025learning,soh2019learning,leong2025optimal}.
 Traditionally, priors were imposed using explicit penalty terms or probabilistic assumptions; however, modern approaches instead learn these priors from examples of signals or measurements.
 This allows one to capture complex structures or statistical correlations in data that are difficult to express analytically, especially in high-dimensional or ill-posed settings.
-The learned prior can be used either in variational inference or to guide iterative algorithms.
-This section focuses on two complementary paradigms for learning prior distributions and regularizers: approaches based on Bayesian variational inference in \cref{sec:reg_prior} and denoising-based regularization (e.g., plug-and-play methods) in \cref{sec:reg_pnp}.
+The learned prior can be used either in Bayesian inference or to guide iterative algorithms.
+This section focuses on two complementary paradigms for learning prior distributions and regularizers: approaches based on empirical Bayes-type prior learning in \cref{sec:reg_prior} and denoising-based regularization (e.g., plug-and-play methods) in \cref{sec:reg_pnp}.